She'll liven up your life... whether you like it or not!

 A truly disturbing example in the form of Marla Singer, who could perhaps best be described as what happens when the Manic Pixie Dream Girl grows up.
 Marla is dirty, living in poverty, and clearly suffering some form of mental illness, and gets into a fairly unhealthy relationship with Tyler.
 The narrator is dissatisfied with social norms and consumerist trends, but lacks the will to break out of the mold on his own, leading to his association with Tyler.
 Marla actually infuriates the narrator because she simply doesn't care about anything.
 She even calls him out on all his selfish justifications for his behavior being no worse or different than her own.

 In a way, the confident, flamboyant Tyler is also a MPDG to the uptight nameless narrator.
 There's a serious homoerotic subtext between them throughout the movie (less surprising when you realize that the author is gay).
 The narrator just drifts through life until Tyler shows up, and their relationship changes his life and his outlook forever.
-And then Tyler dies.
-Unlike most examples of this trope, however, the narrator kills him.
+And then you find out that Tyler was just the narrator's split personality all along.
+At the end, he kills "Tyler" off.

 Little Bo Peep is this in Mother Goose Rock 'n' Rhyme, a Disney Channel movie from the early 90s.
 Driving backwards through the patchwork landscape, she teaches the Only Sane Man in Mother Goose Land, Mother Goose's son Gordon Gander, to relax and enjoy life.
 He's so dull because he's literally incomplete.
 Mother Goose couldn't find a rhyme for Gordon.